 The world looks a little different and a whole lot more interesting through the lens when the light is low.
-So low light shooting can be very rewarding, but of course comes with it’s own set of challenges.
+So low light photography can be very rewarding, but of course comes with its own set of challenges.

-More specifically, when you’re shooting in low light it is often for the very characteristics that low light offers, so you don’t want to blast the scene with flash.
+More specifically, when you’re photographing in low light, it’s often for the very characteristics that low light offers, so you don’t want to blast the scene with flash.

 I’ve listed the processes that I would use in the order that I would use them, or at least think through before trying one.
 As you can see, I prefer to start with the simple low light focus solutions.